pq-react/CAM---Context-Agility-Manager/README.md

 Launch the Grafana UI at http://<serverIP>:3000 in your browser and the following Grafana login page should greet you.

-  1. Log in with the default credentials (admin / admin), and set a new default password.
+  1. Log in with the default credentials (admin / admin), and set new username and password.

 ![Grafana login screen](images/10.jpg)